cloudcreativity/ddd-modules/docs/guide/application/commands.md

 ## Command Messages

-Command messages are defined by writing a class that implements the `CommandInterface`.
+Command messages are defined by writing a class that implements the `Command` interface.
 The class should be named according to the action it represents, and should contain properties that represent the data required to perform the action.
 I.e. it defines the data contract for the action.
 Commands must be immutable.